Elections (voting from abroad)

 - completing an Application for Registration and Special Ballot online

-- Downloading the PDF file, printing it and sending it to the address on the form
+- downloading the PDF file, printing it and sending it to the coordinates on the form

-- contacting Elections Canada to request an application by mail
+- contacting Elections Canada and requesting an application by mail

 - calling Elections Canada

 Once your completed application has been approved, your name will be added to the International Register of Electors.
-When a federal election, by-election or referendum is called, Elections Canada will automatically mail you a special ballot voting kit.
+When a federal general election, a by-election for which you are eligible, or a referendum is called, Elections Canada will automatically mail you a special ballot voting kit.

 If you are travelling or studying abroad